Walrus: An Efficient Decentralized Storage Network: Abstract

-At the core of \sysname is \redstuff, a two-dimensional erasure coding protocol that achieves high security with only 4.5x replication factor, while enabling self-healing recovery that requires bandwidth proportional to only the lost data ($O(|blob|/n)$ versus $O(|blob|)$ in traditional systems).
-Crucially, \redstuff is the first protocol to support storage challenges in asynchronous networks, preventing adversaries from exploiting network delays to pass verification without actually storing data.
+At the core of \sysname is \redstuff, a two-dimensional erasure coding protocol that achieves high security with only $4.5\times$ replication factor, while providing self-healing of lost data.
+This means that recovery is done without centralized coordination and requires bandwidth proportional to the lost data.